Weighted Reed-Solomon convolutional codes: Conclusions and future work

 \section{Conclusions and future work}

 In this work we provided a new algebraic construction of convolutional codes for any choice of length ($n$), dimension ($k$) and degree ($\delta$), which are built upon generalized Vandermonde matrices.
 We called them weighted Reed-Solomon (WRS) convolutional codes and showed that, under some constraints on the field size, they are maximum distance profile (MDP).
 The proof of this result requires a technical study of multivariate polynomials and it is quite involved.
 A careful analysis of the field size shows that our construction requires a smaller field size compared to all the other constructions for some regime of the parameters.
 In Remark \ref{rem:asymptotic}, we show that our field size is always smaller than the one in \cite{AlmeidaNappPinto2013}, and comparable to the field size needed for the construction presented in \cite{gl03}, depending on the asymptotic behaviour of $n/\delta$.
 The algebraic structure of WRS convolutional codes inherited by Reed-Solomon block codes opens many perspectives and has still to be explored, giving avenue for future research.
 In particular, we leave for the future the nontrivial task to derive an optimal algebraic decoding algorithm for this class of convolutional codes.
+Also, it is left as an open problem to show whether our construction is noncatastrophic, \ie, $G(z)$ is basic in the case in which $k$ does not divide $\delta$.